isaacSennerholt/sudelity/README.md

 In a time when people are increasingly navigating overlapping, fragile environments, Sudelism offers not commandments but calibration.
 And in that calibration, it provides a unique and timely ethical contribution to both philosophy and everyday human life.

-**Sudelism is not a belief to be accepted, but a perception to be sharpened.**
+**Sudelism isn’t a belief to be accepted, but a perception to be sharpened.**

 ## Sudelism Compared to Existing Philosophical and Ethical Systems